elkebir-group/SARS-CoV-2-deconvolution/README.md

 -----------------|-------------
-`simulate`       | simuate perfect mixture data with missing entries for input `gradient`       | solve strain deconvolution problem using penalty thresholding approach `exposure'       | for a given set of strains, find the strain proportions in the sample
+`simulate`       | simuate perfect mixture data with missing entries for input `gradient`       | solve strain deconvolution problem using penalty thresholding approach `exposure`       | for a given set of strains, find the strain proportions in the sample

 <a name="usage"></a>
 ## Usage instructions